SmoothSend/smoothsend-4337-contract/README.md

 Fresh Avalanche C-Chain ERC-4337 contract workspace.

+This folder owns the on-chain AVAX 4337 deployment state (paymaster + references).
+Runtime API behavior is implemented by `chains/avax/bundler`.

 ## Upstream Sources

 This repository is intended to stay public and clearly attribute upstream contract sources.